Introduction

 Nevertheless, I knew little about zoology because I had not taken biology in high school or at Deep Springs.
 In retrospect, I am glad I did not.
 Dave Campbell, one the most brilliant people I have ever known, took biology in our high school and got a C for his drawing of a flower.
 Dave, who had probably never gotten a grade less than an A or A+ in his life, asked the teacher why he had received a low grade, as he had labeled the flower parts properly.
 The teacher replied, “The flower looks dead.”
 Dave responded, “But it was dead!”
 Not surprisingly, Dave went into physics and chemistry, not into biology.
 High school biology circa 1960 must have been intellectually dull.

 I eventually earned an A.B. with Honors in Zoology (University of California, Berkeley), later an M.A. in Zoology (University of Texas, Austin), and a Ph.D. in Biology (Harvard University).
 Next, I was a Miller Postdoctoral Fellow (University of California, Berkeley).
 From there, I was hired as an Assistant Professor at the University of Washington, Seattle (1977), where I worked my way up the academic ladder to Associate in 1980 and to full Professor in 1984.
 I retired as an Emeritus Professor in 2014.
-My major honors include a Miller Research Fellowship, J. S. Guggenheim Fellowship, American Academy of Arts and Sciences, President American Society of Naturalists, Fellow of the Ecological Society of America, President’s Award from the American Society of Naturalists (best paper of the year), and Board of Reviewing Editors Science.
-I’ve published over 200 papers or chapters, which have been cited over 47,000 times.
+My major honors include a Miller Research Fellowship, J. S. Guggenheim Fellowship, member American Academy of Arts and Sciences, President American Society of Naturalists, Fellow of the Ecological Society of America, President’s Award from the American Society of Naturalists (best paper of the year), Board of Reviewing Editors Science, and member of the National Academy of Sciences.
+I’ve published over 200 papers or chapters, which have been cited over 50,000 times.
 I fell from grace only for four years, when I served as Acting Chair of Zoology and later as Chair of Biology.

 Over the decades, I’ve shared research experiences with many remarkable scientists, some of whom started as mentors or collaborators and soon became friends, and others started as my students and then became friends and collaborators.
 Some students later grew to become new mentors for me.
 The few academics I prefer to avoid can be numbered on the fingers of one hand (I’m told I am unusually tolerant, but perhaps I am just oblivious to difficult personalities).